genderkit/genderkit/_resources/blood-testing.md

 Some clinics might provide these tests without necessarily advertising them.
 To find out exactly what your local clinic can and can't offer, you can phone up and ask.

-Finally, some *online services* provide testing kits for you to use at home.
-These come with a vial that you'll fill with blood (usually by pricking a finger) and send off to a lab.
-This can be a useful option if you can't get a test through your GP or local clinic, but it will cost money, and you might find it difficult to draw your own blood at home.
-Also, a finger prick test *may be less accurate* than a normal venous blood draw test.
+Finally, there are several private companies (for example, [MediChecks](https://medichecks.com)) which will send you *fingerprick tests* for you to use at home.
+These come with a vial that you'll fill with blood and send off to a lab.
+This can be a useful option if you can't get a test through your GP or local clinic, but keep in mind that:
+* It *will cost money*
+* You might find it difficult to draw your own blood at home
+* A fingerprick test *may be less accurate* than a normal venous blood draw test

 ### Dealing with needle phobia

-[stuff]
+The prospect of getting blood tests done might be particularly difficult if you have a fear of needles.
+However, there are some practical ways you can deal with this.

+* Guys and St. Thomas' NHS Foundation Trust have produced a [short guide](https://www.guysandstthomas.nhs.uk/resources/patient-information/all-patients/overcoming-your-fear-of-needles.pdf) on how to deal with a fear of needles.
+* *EMLA cream* or a similar local anaesthetic may be useful if you're *worried about pain*.
-If you're taking any other medication that needs blood monitoring, they should be able to combine the tests so you only need to get your blood taken once.
+* If you're taking any other medication that needs blood monitoring, they should be able to *combine the tests* so you only need to get your blood taken once.